terrytangyuan/terrytangyuan.github.com/_posts/2023-08-14-argo-workflows-v3.5.markdown

 We also host monthly community meetings where we and the community showcase demos and discuss the current and future state of the project.
 Feel free to [join us](https://github.com/argoproj/argo-workflows#community-meetings).

-Check out our curated list of awesome projects and resources related to Argo [here](https://github.com/akuity/awesome-argo)!
+Check out the curated list of awesome projects and resources related to Argo [here](https://github.com/akuity/awesome-argo)!